stayintarkov/SIT.Documentation/docs/source/configure.rst

 ~~~~~~~~~~~~~~~~~~

 .. note::
+   The configs for your client are located in ``SIT\Server\user\mods\SITCoop\config\SITConfig.json``.
+You may want to use a text editor that isn't
+   the built in notepad, something like VSCode, or at least Notepad++

    These settings are changed on the Aki server config, so they affect every player on the server, wether they host the raid or are
    just a client.